haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/install/verify.md

 ---

 <h2 id="instgde-verify-front-sample">验证网店 (with optional sample data)</h2>
-Go to the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} in a web browser.
-For example, if your Magento installation base {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %} is `http://www.example.com`, enter it in your browser's address or location bar.
+Go to the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} in a web browser. 例如， if your Magento installation base {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %} is `http://www.example.com`, enter it in your browser's address or location bar.

 The following figure shows a sample storefront page.
 If it displays as follows, your installation was a success!